huntforhomesaz/cleanout2closing-site/content/pages/reviews.md

 ## How I work with professionals who care about proof

-If you are an attorney, fiduciary, or other professional, your lens on â€œreviewsâ€ is a little different.
+If you are an attorney, fiduciary, or other professional, your lens on "reviews" is a little different.

 You want to know: